Starting a Florida LLC is Easy

 - Hire employees

-The best way to get an EIN for your LLC in Florida is by using the free online application on the IRS website.
+The best way to get an employer identification number for your LLC in Florida is by using the free online application on the IRS website.

 Read our Get an EIN guide for instructions.